-Rate Control Page Ingress Rule (Kbps) Ingress rate in Kbps, the rate range is from 1 Kbps to 1000000 Kbps and zero means no limit.
-The default value is no-limit.
-Egress Rule (Kbps)Egress rate in Kbps, the rate range is from 1 Kbps to 1000000 Kbps and zero r no limit.
-The default value is no-limit.
-Egress rate limiting has an effect on all of packet types, including Unknown Unicast, Multicast, and Broadcast.
-ApplyClick Apply to apply the settings.Note:You must Save the settings (Page 126), if you want to maintain these s if the ES8520-XT is powered off.
+Rate Control Page Ingress Rule (Kbps) Ingress Rule (Kbps): Ingress rate in Kbps, the rate range is from 1 to 1000000 Kbps and zero means no limit.
+The rate automatically converts to a multiple of 32 Kbps value.
+The default value is no limit.
+Egress Rule (Kbps) Egress Rule (Kbps): Egress rate in Kbps, the rate range is from 1 to 1000000 Kbps and zero means no limit.
+The rate will automatically convert to a multiple of 32 Kbps value.
+The default value is no limit.
+Apply Click Apply to apply the settings.
+Note: You must Save the settings (Page 147), if you want to maintain these settings if the ES7528 is powered off.